vmware-archive/push-android/README.md

  * Google Android Application Compatibility (com.android.support:appcompat)
  * Google GSON - should be in the Maven Central repository
- * Google Play Services - should be provided in your Android SDK distribution.
+ * Google Play Services 9.6.0 or greater - should be provided in your Android SDK distribution.
 If you don't have it on your computer, then run the Android SDK Manager (run `android` from your command line) and install it.
 You should be able to find it in the "Extras" section.

 To load this project in Android Studio, you will need to select "Import Project" and select the `build.gradle` file in the project's base directory.